locka99/cpp-to-rust-book/features_of_rust/references_and_borrowing.md

 In this example, it is important to remember the `Vec` is on the stack but the pointer it allocates to hold its elements is on the heap.
 The heap space will also be recovered when the `Vec` is dropped.

-If we assign v1 to another variable, then all the object ownership is moved to that other variable:
+If we assign `v1` to another variable `v2`, then all the bytes of the `v1` struct will be copied to `v2` and the copy in `v1` will be invalidated.
+Note this doesn't apply to the array's contents, just the contents of `Vec` which is a pointer to the heap.

 ```rust
 {